Fractional Josephson effect versus fractional charge in superconducting-normal metal hybrid circuits: Finite counting field as weak measurement

 \section{Finite counting field as weak measurement}

 While we have learned above that a trivial circuit with a quantum dot coupled to superconducting and normal metal contacts provide an unexpected wealth of open system topological phase transitions, there are some important remaining caveats especially with regard to the nature of the detector.
 In particular, the observation of the topological phase transitions along $\phi$-space (see Figs.~\ref{fig:braids_phi}) are in fact virtually impossible, when adhering to the idealized detection schemes depicted in Fig.~\ref{fig:flavours_of_FCS}.
-As for the detection scheme with time-local projective current measurements, Fig.~\ref{fig:flavours_of_FCS}a, the finite $\chi$ parameter regime can only be approached, by measuring an increasing number of cumulants $C_k$ of the supercurrent (and, in fact, for finite measurement times $\tau$ in order to extract all the eigenmodes, see Appendix~\ref{app:analytic_continuation}) and then analytically continuing $c(\chi)$.
+As for the detection scheme with time-local projective current measurements, Fig.~\ref{fig:flavours_of_FCS}a, the finite $\chi$ parameter regime can only be approached, by measuring an increasing number of cumulants $C_k$ of the supercurrent (and, in fact, by including finite measurement times $\tau$ in order to extract all the eigenmodes, see Appendix~\ref{app:analytic_continuation}) and then analytically continuing the eigenmodes $\lambda_n(\chi)$ starting from the extracted $\partial_\chi^{k}\lambda_n(0)$.
 It goes without saying that, such a procedure is in and of itself extremely challenging expermentally.
-Moreover, note also, that the convergence is particularly bad if we aim to go across a topological phase transition.
+Moreover, note also, that there is no convergence if we aim to go across a topological phase transition.
 Let us explicitly illustrated this fact with the example of the topological spectrum shown in Fig.~\ref{fig:braids_phi}d.
 For $\chi=0$ (while keeping all other parameters the same) the spectrum is trivial.
 The analytically continued eigenvalues, starting at $\chi=0$, are defined as

 Now we can compare the analytically continued eigenspectrum to the exact one (without expansion around $\chi=0$) to see if they still braid in the same way, keeping all other parameters same.
 In Fig.~\ref{fig:analytic_cont}a we compare the parametric plots of the analytically continued eigenvalues to second order and exact eigenvalues for finite counting field, and can easily conclude that analytically continued eigenvalues do not reproduce the same braid.
 We find that the $4\pi$-periodic fractional Josephson effect only emerges when going to arbitrary high order cumulants, which is an outright prohibitive requirement from an experimental viewpoint.